-In the wake of the pandemic, and the Great Resignation it spurred, more than half of employees are considering leaving their current role within the next 12 months, with 23% already looking for their next job.
-If you’re wondering how to keep your best talent from walking, you’re not the only one–which is why this might be a great time to think about employee retention with Talent Lifecycle Management.
+In the wake of the pandemic, and the Great Resignation it spurred, more than half of employees are considering leaving their current role within the next 12 months.
+If you’re wondering how to keep your best talent from walking, you’re not the only one — which is why this might be a great time to think about employee retention with Talent Lifecycle Management.

-Many candidates are currently looking to change jobs, but of those, 74% also believe that they can find that new role with their current employer.
-Combining these findings prompts a question: within the next year, are you ready to offer your employees an alternative role or are you willing to risk them walking?
+Combining these findings prompts a question: within the next year, are you ready to offer your employees an alternative role or are you willing to risk them walking away?
 In other words, does your top talent have a future with your company?

-So there’s a need, now more than ever, for a greater focus on retention programs and the immediate actions you can take to keep employees from churning in the next year.
-You need to give people ways to grow internally: mentorship programs, better communication around internal mobility opportunities and internal hiring, and learning and development programmes to help employees upskill or reskill into new roles within the company.
+So there’s a need, now more than ever, for a greater focus on retention programs and the immediate actions you can take to keep employees from churning.
+You need to give people ways to grow internally: mentorship programs, better communication around internal mobility opportunities and internal hiring, and learning and development programs to help employees upskill or reskill into new roles within the company.

 Retention with Talent Lifecycle Management: It’s all about visibility

 Retention is a problem of visibility.
-Most talent teams don't have full visibility of the skills within their business or a way to identify employees ripe for development, and top talent simply isn’t aware of all the options available to them internally.
-They can’t plan their career, find their next role, or understand what skills will help them progress their career and who could mentor them inside the organisation.
+Most talent teams don’t have full visibility of the skills within their business or a way to identify employees ripe for development, and top talent simply isn’t aware of all the options available to them internally.
+Without this information, they can’t plan their career, find their next role, or understand what skills will help them progress, and know who could mentor them inside the organization.
 If they can’t see a clear path to where they want to go in your business, they’ll find it elsewhere.

-And by capturing this employee data early on, Balfour Beatty was also able to take a proactive approach to those employees who ultimately chose to leave.
+By capturing this employee data early on, Balfour Beatty was also able to take a proactive approach to those employees who ultimately chose to leave.
 Using the data they’d collected, the company identified high-value leavers and invited them to an alumni community.
-The talent team then shared relevant events, content and industry news with the alumni to keep them engaged, followed by a six-month career check-in – did they want to come back?
+The talent team then shared relevant events, content, and industry news with the alumni to keep them engaged, followed by a six-month career check-in, where they were asked if they wanted to come back.

-That’s why it’s so important to have an alumni programme.
-It might be that an employee wants to learn something or try a new role that doesn’t match your company’s current goals, but in future, they might want to return or your goals might have altered.
-If you have a way to keep in touch with top talent after they’ve left, it keeps the door open if they want to return.
+That’s why it’s so important to have an alumni program.
+It might be that an employee wants to learn something or try a new role that doesn’t match your company’s current goals, but in future, they might want to return, or your goals may have changed.
+If you have a way to keep in touch with top talent after they’ve left, it keeps the door open if they want to come back.

 So you need to approach retention proactively and holistically.
-You need to manage talent through its entire life cycle at your company: from the moment you first interact with them as a candidate, through their hiring and onboarding, internal development and career, all the way to them becoming an alumnus.
+You need to manage talent through its entire lifecycle: from the moment you first interact with them as a candidate, through their hiring and onboarding, internal development and career, all the way to them becoming an alumnus.

-So think about what projects your business has on the horizon and what products you’re looking to launch, and then break that down into the skills you need to get there and when you need them.
-For example, how many people in your organisation want to learn data science, and how many data science roles do you need to fill to achieve X?
-This approach allows you to direct your training and development resources where it will add the most value to your business, and enable you to measure up your strategy and outcomes against wider business aims.
+Think about what projects your business has on the horizon and what products you’re looking to launch, and then break that down into the skills you need to get there and when you need them.
+For example, how many people in your organization want to learn data science, and how many data science roles do you need to fill to achieve X?
+This approach allows you to direct your training and development resources where they will add the most value to your business, and enable you to measure up your strategy and outcomes against wider business aims.

-By taking this Talent Lifecycle Management approach, you start to develop the ability to see talent as individuals with a living, evolving set of skills.
-Rather than a static snapshot of skills fulfilling a role, you see a trajectory: where they’ve been so far, and all the potential they have to grow – and how you can help them get there.
+By taking this Talent Lifecycle Management approach, you start to develop the ability to see talent as individuals with evolving sets of skills.
+So instead of seeing a static snapshot of skills fulfilling a role, you see a trajectory: where they’ve been so far, and all the potential they have to grow — and how you can help them get there.

-This allows you to improve your internal mobility and make the most of the skills sets – and latent skill sets – you already have in the business, so you don’t have to rely on competing with everyone else for the same top talent externally.
+This allows you to improve your internal mobility and make the most of the skill sets (and latent skill sets) you already have in the business, so you don’t have to rely on competing with everyone else for the same top talent externally.

-And getting your retention strategy right not only means you get to keep and develop your top employees.
+And getting your retention strategy right, doesn’t just mean that you get to keep and develop your top employees.
 It generates a virtuous cycle that affects your whole talent strategy, meaning you can attract them too.
-With better retention comes better workforce planning, an improved employee experience and a stronger employer brand – all of which powers your talent attraction strategy.
+With better retention comes better workforce planning, an improved employee experience, and a stronger employer brand — all of which power your talent attraction strategy.